godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 ______

-For the class variables we removed all of the ``audio_[insert name here]`` variables since we will instead have these passed in.
+For the class variables we removed all of the ``audio_[insert name here]`` variables since we will instead have these passed in from ``Globals.gd``.

 We also added two new class variables, ``should_loop`` and ``globals``.
 We'll use ``should_loop`` to tell whether the audio player should loop when the sound has finished, and ``globals`` will hold the ``Globals.gd`` singleton.

 The only change in ``_ready`` is now audio player is getting the ``Globals.gd`` singleton and assigning it to ``globals``

-``play_sound`` now expects a audio stream, named ``audio_stream``, to be passed in, instead of ``sound_name``.
+``play_sound`` now expects an audio stream, named ``audio_stream``, to be passed in, instead of ``sound_name``.
 Instead of checking the sound name and setting the stream for the audio player, we instead check to make sure an audio stream was passed in.
-If a audio stream is not passed in, we print an error message, remove the audio player from a list in the ``Globals.gd`` singleton called ``created_audio``, and then free the audio player.
+If an audio stream was not passed in, we print an error message, remove the audio player from a list in the ``Globals.gd`` singleton called ``created_audio``, and then free the audio player.

 Finally, in ``sound_finished`` we first check to see if the audio player is supposed to loop or not using ``should_loop``.
 If the audio player is supposed to loop,